neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/threshold-guide.md

 ### 4. Client VPN Overhead
-If users connect to a client VPN concentrator hosted behind this firewall, VPN tunneling adds encryption overhead that further reduces available bandwidth — even for users who are not actively on VPN, as the VPN service itself consumes firewall resources.
+If users connect to a client VPN concentrator hosted behind this firewall, VPN tunneling adds encryption overhead that further reduces available bandwidth, even for users who are not actively on VPN, as the VPN service itself consumes firewall resources.